This topic is a matter of preference, but we suggest keeping the following in mind:

 With .pot files, translators will see the

-msgid value in the editor.
+msgid values in the editor.
 Thus

 msgid must contain the string in the source language.

 If you need to preserve the key defined by your developers for each entry, you can use .po files as your source file format.
-You'll need to generate the .po file form the .pot file in the source language of your project.
+You'll need to generate the .po file from the .pot file in the source language of your project.
 Translators will see the

 msgstr value in the editor, so